Forecasters say last week’s deadly storm complex in New England was a derecho

 A derecho is a fast-moving complex of thunderstorms with severe wind gusts that travels an extended distance that can span multiple states.
-The National Weather Service says a line of thunderstorms must persist for at least 240 miles in order to be classified as a derecho; the American Meteorological Society lists that threshold at 400 miles.
+The National Weather Service says a line of thunderstorms must persist for at least 240 miles to be classified as a derecho; the American Meteorological Society lists that threshold at 400 miles.

-The National Weather Service confirmed last week’s storm complex satisfied its derecho criteria on Monday evening.
+The National Weather Service confirmed Monday that last week’s storm complex satisfied its derecho criteria.

 The most recent previous derecho to affect New England occurred on May 15, 2018, when a spattering of tornadoes swept across western Connecticut.
 Just this past June, a violent derecho tore across eastern Pennsylvania, claiming three lives.

-2020′s most devastating derecho struck Iowa in August, where winds up to 140 mph caused hurricane-like destruction in Cedar Rapids and nearby communities, with damages estimated at $7.5 billion.
+2020′s most devastating derecho struck Iowa in August, where winds up to 140 mph caused hurricane-like destruction in Cedar Rapids and nearby communities, with damage estimated at $7.5 billion.

 A derecho develops